jlinoff/pam/README.md

 custom message would allow the person to provide their _imprimatur_ on the collection.

-### Create Record
+### Create New Record

 This is a long section because it covers a number of general concepts that are needed by other functions like "topics" and "fields".

-Creating a record is a very common activity in _PAM_ so I tried to make it as easy as possible.
+Creating a new record is a very common activity in _PAM_ so I tried to make it as easy as possible.

-There are three different methods you can use to create records:
+There are three different methods you can use to create new records:

 1. A record can be created in the application by clicking or tapping the "New Record" menu option,
 2. A record can be created in the application by cloning an existing record or